LLM Watermark Evasion via Bias Inversion: Method

 \section{Method}

-In this section, we first present the theoretical analysis of watermarking vulnerabilities that our attack exploits (Section~\ref{sec:method:analysis}), and then describe the attack algorithm (Section~\ref{sec:method:BIRA}).
-Figure~\ref{fig:method_figure} provides an overview of BIRA.
+In this section, we first analyze rewriting-based evasion and derive sufficient conditions under which watermark detection fails (Section~\ref{sec:method:analysis}), and then translate this analysis into a practical query-free attack, \emph{Bias Inversion Rewriting Attack} (BIRA) (Section~\ref{sec:method:BIRA}).
+Figure~\ref{fig:method_figure} provides an overview.